 New vs. used

-The eternal debate, and there are pros and cons to both sides.
+This is an eternal debate, and there are pros and cons to both sides.
 A new car is almost always going to be less trouble, but you pay a lot more for the privilege, so to some degree budget will determine whether this is the route to take.
-The biggest downside to a new car is that it loses value the second it’s driven off the showroom floor, around a quarter of the purchase price.
-Whereas if you shop for a used version, the previous owner has already taken the hit on depreciation and it could end up being a great deal.
+The biggest downside to a new car is that it loses a quarter of its valued purchase price the second it’s driven off the showroom floor.
+With a used version, the previous owner has already taken the hit on depreciation and it could end up being a great deal.
 New cars also come with a warranty, as well as servicing requirements at set intervals through the manufacturer to keep the warranty valid (some marques offer fixed-cost services), while used cars are more likely to require spare parts and repairs, depending on how many kilometres they’ve got on the odometer.
 Used wheels can give you some unhappy surprises depending on how well they’ve been looked after.

 Dealer or private sale?